-The B.S. in Child, Family & Community Studies prepares students to make a difference with and for youth and families.
-Students will learn what it takes to be a civic leader, a culturally competent and socially aware educator, and an advocate for youth and families in need.
+Prepare to make a difference with and for youth and families.
+You will learn what it takes to be a civic leader; a culturally competent and socially aware educator; and an advocate for youth and families in need.

-By linking the theory and practice of working across the spectrum of social and human services — from child care services to PreK-12 schools to community development organizations — this major provides students with an opportunity to make an impact for the public good in a wide variety of career fields.
+By linking the theory and practice of working across the spectrum of social and human services — from childcare services to PreK-12 schools to community-development organizations — this major provides you with the opportunity to make an impact for the public good in a wide variety of career fields.

-The Early Childhood Administration concentration prepares students to work in and be leaders of child care and early childhood settings.
-This is a non-licensure program that emphasizes organizational leadership issues as well as curricular and instructional practices in the early childhood field.
+Prepare to work in and be leaders of childcare and early childhood settings.
+This nonlicensure program emphasizes organizational leadership issues as well as curricular and instructional practices in the early-childhood field.

 Family and Community Engagement

-The Family & Community Engagement concentration broadly prepares students across the areas of human and social services in a variety of career fields.
-This is a non-licensure program ideal for already-licensed practitioners and for those looking to expand their professional development and range of expertise.
+Prepare to work in human and social services in a variety of career fields.
+This nonlicensure program is ideal for already-licensed practitioners and for those looking to expand their professional development and range of expertise.

-The Early Childhood Education concentration prepares students to become licensed teachers in PreK-2 classrooms through a broad set of courses spanning child, family and community issues and topics.
+Fulfill the requirements for licensure within the state of Massachusetts to teach in PreK-2 classrooms through a broad set of courses spanning child, family and community issues and topics.